GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 terraform apply
 ```

-## How to use this example from Terraform
+## How to use this blueprint from Terraform

-While this example can be used as a standalone deployment, it can also be called directly as a Terraform module by providing the variables values as show below:
+While this blueprint can be used as a standalone deployment, it can also be called directly as a Terraform module by providing the variables values as show below:

 ```hcl
 module "data-platform" {